 Pack your bathing clothes because in this national park, under the waterfalls, you can actually swim.

 Without any data to back it up, I would claim that one of the most popular day trips from Split is a trip to Hvar Island.
-Unfortunately, the weather was not on my side and heavy storms rolled in during the time of my visit, which forced me to skip it.
+Unfortunately, the weather was not on my side, and heavy storms rolled in during my visit, which forced me to skip it.

 Enjoy the 13th-century walls, the hilltop fortress, and the main square anchored by the Renaissance-era Hvar Cathedral.
 You can also visit other islands, like the Pakleni Islands, which are close by.

-If you are looking for more getaways from Split, then consider visiting beautiful Mostar!
-I have become a fan of Bosnia-Herzegovina and my advice is to spend a lot more time in the most underrated country in Europe – but Mostar does make a great day trip from Split.
+Consider visiting beautiful Mostar!
+I have become a fan of Bosnia-Herzegovina, and my advice is to spend a lot more time in the most underrated country in Europe – but Mostar does make a great day trip from Split.

-Getting there: My tip is to drive yourself (crossing borders, so make sure to have all documents with you, including the green card for your car and your ID/passport) and the drive takes about 2,5-3 hours (scenic drive though).
-There are buses going to Mostar from Split 3,5-4,5 hours one way) and also guided tours.
+- Getting there: My tip is to drive yourself (crossing borders, so make sure to have all documents with you, including the green card for your car and your ID/passport), and the drive takes about 2,5-3 hours (scenic drive, though).
+Buses are going to Mostar from Split 3,5-4,5 hours one way) and also guided tours.

-Traveling with a dog meant that I had to pass on this day tour from Split: visiting the Blue Cave.
-The island of Biševo makes another great trip from Split as you can find the Blue Cave on the island’s east coast.
+Traveling with a dog meant that I had to pass on this day tour: visiting the Blue Cave.
+The island of Biševo makes another great trip from Split, as you can find the Blue Cave on the island’s east coast.

-Another great day trip from Split would be to the island of Brac.
 There is a day cruise that will take you from Split to the south coast of Brac.
-This leg of the cruise lasts about 2.5 hours and is the perfect time to just relax and enjoy the sights.
+This cruise leg lasts about 2.5 hours and is the perfect time to relax and enjoy the sights.

 When you arrive at the southern port of Bol, enjoy strolling the small streets and take the Šetnica promenade, which will lead you to Golden Horn Beach.
-This is one of the most popular beaches in Croatia and perfect for taking a swim.
-What makes it unique is that the shape of the beach changes in accordance with the strong winds that buffet the island.
+This is one of the most popular beaches in Croatia and is perfect for taking a swim.
+What makes it unique is that the shape of the beach changes under the strong winds that buffet the island.

-As you can see, you could spend weeks and explore the surroundings and beautiful places near Split – and hopefully, these tips will help you decide on the best day tours Split.
+You could spend weeks and explore the surroundings and beautiful places near Split.
+Hopefully, these tips will help you decide on the best day trips from Split.